Cubesoup/Renumber/README.md

 # Renumber
-command line utility that saves me a lot of typing, but not very frequently.
+Command line utility that saves me a lot of typing, but not very frequently.
+Probably only works on Linux.

+compile with

+  ghc --make Renumber.hs -o renumber

+and copy the executable into /usr/local/bin, or somewhere else in your $PATH

 If you have a bunch of files whose names begin with two digit numeric identifiers, this program will renumber them in order.
 For example, if I have a directory